TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 redundant tests and the code would run more slowly.

-It is better to test for *NULL* only at the "source:" when a pointer that may be *NULL* is received, for example, from :c:func:`malloc` or from a function that may raise an exception.
+It is better to test for *NULL* only at the "source:" when a pointer that may be *NULL* is received, for example, kutoka :c:func:`malloc` or kutoka a function that may raise an exception.

 The macros :c:func:`Py_INCREF` and :c:func:`Py_DECREF` do not check for *NULL*